loganmarchione/loganmarchione.com/content/posts/2025/02/index.md

 ## The browser

 Browsers and web apps have taken over the desktop.
 Everything can be done in a browser now (email, Spotify, documents, taxes, etc...).
 For most people, the OS is just a means to open a browser.
-Since most of the big browsers are open-source, every browser now runs on every OS, so your choice of OS is almost irrelevant.
+Since most of the big browsers are open-source, every browser now runs on every OS, so your choice of OS is *almost* irrelevant.

 ## Steam Deck

 Even though I booted Linux 99% of the time, I still kept Windows around for gaming.
 However, in 2023, [I bought a Steam Deck](/2023/01/my-experience-replacing-the-steam-deck-ssd/), and everything changed.
-I realized in 2025 (two years after I bought the Steam Deck), that I hadn't booted into my Windows installation once.
-I don't play anything with anti-cheat, but literally every game I like works great on the Steam Deck (I also play with [XREAL Air glasses](https://us.shop.xreal.com/products/xreal-air)).
+I realized in January 2025 (two years after I bought the Steam Deck), that I hadn't booted into my Windows installation once.
+I don't play anything with anti-cheat, but literally every game I play works great on the Steam Deck (I play with [XREAL Air glasses](https://us.shop.xreal.com/products/xreal-air) and [this](https://github.com/wheaney/XRLinuxDriver#steam-deck-via-decky-loader) amazing [Decky plugin](https://github.com/SteamDeckHomebrew/decky-loader)).

 {{< figure src="20250129_002.png" width="75%" loading="lazy" alt="Steam Deck OLED" attr="Image from Valve" attrlink="https://www.steamdeck.com/en/press">}}

 ## Microsoft

-I technically have the hardware to upgrade to Windows 11, but haven't seen a single good review about it.
+I technically have the hardware to upgrade to Windows 11 (TPM 2.0, [supported CPU](https://learn.microsoft.com/en-us/windows-hardware/design/minimum/supported/windows-11-supported-amd-processors), etc...), but haven't seen a single good review about it.
 Every time I read about it, it's eating disk space, forcing weird changes, forcing AI, forcing Edge, etc...
-It's also ridiculous that Microsoft is forcing hardware replacement because of their TPM requirements.
+It's also ridiculous that Microsoft is forcing hardware replacement because of their TPM requirements (think how much e-waste this is going to produce).
 I can't believe that, if given the choice, anyone would choose this product (the problem is, people aren't given a choice).

-# Virtualization as a stop-gap
+# Conclusion

 I'm still running Windows 10 in a Proxmox-based virtual machine.
 I only keep this around to backup my iPhone using iTunes (yes, I backup locally).
 When Windows 10 goes end-of-life in October 2025, I'll either setup a Hackintosh, or just use iCloud backup (since it's now encrypted when using [Advanced Data Protection](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web)).

-# Conclusion

 \-Logan